 Earl S. El-Amin is the Vice President of Program Development and is responsible for developing and implementing new programs.
 He has over 25 years in management positions at community based nonprofit organizations.

-Rodney Norris, MHS joined NCIA in 1995 and is currently Executive Director of the NCIA Adult Programs.
+Rodney Norris, MHS joined NCIA in 1995 and is currently Vice President and Executive Director of the NCIA Adult Programs.
 His areas of responsibility include operations, finance, and supervision of the Adult residential program and the Career Development Center, which collectively serves over 250 individuals and employs 350 staff.
 He also supervises the design and implementation of new vocational and supported employment programs, as well as the community and business relationships that pertain to these programs.

 Lindsay Hayes began his employment as a research assistant with NCIA in 1978.
 He has been Program Director of the NCIA Jail Suicide Prevention and Liability Reduction program since 1980, and currently operates from NCIA’s office in Mansfield, Massachusetts.